 The Safety Module may be configured (via hookup) for automatic reset.
-Leave terminals S33 and S34 open and install a jumper between terminals S32 and S35 (see hookups).
+If no MSC contacts are monitored, install a jumper between terminals S33 and S34.
 The Safety Module will reset (and its outputs energize) as soon as the switch returns to its armed (closed-contact) position.

 Automatic reset is useful for some automated processes.
 However, if automatic reset is used, it is necessary to provide a means of preventing resumption of hazardous machine motion, until an alternate reset procedure is performed.
-The alternate procedure must include a reset/restart switch, located outside the area of dangerous motion and positioned so that any area of dangerous motion may be observed by the switch operator during the reset procedure.
-See Warning.
+The alternate procedure must include a reset/restart switch, located outside the area of dangerous motion, which is positioned so that any area of dangerous motion may be observed by the switch operator during the reset procedure.
+See Warning below.